PandaunterSternen/FSM-MPCC/README.md

 # Safe Lane Change by Using Finite State Machine and Control Barrier Functions

 ## Abstract
-For autonomous vehicles, performing lane change maneuvers safely and smoothly is crucial.
-This project focuses on developing a high-level decision-maker for model predictive contouring control (MPCC).
-We integrate a finite state machine (FSM) with a safety judgment mechanism for active obstacle avoidance and optimize lane-changing trajectories using B-splines.
-The lower execution layer combines MPCC with the control barrier function (CBF) for safe path planning and control under varied road conditions.
-Our method's effectiveness is validated through simulation results.
+This project develops a decision-making system for autonomous vehicle lane changes using model predictive contouring control (MPCC).
+We combine a finite state machine (FSM) for obstacle detection with B-spline optimized trajectories.
+The system also integrates MPCC with control barrier functions (CBF) for safe path planning.
+Our approach is validated through simulations, demonstrating effective lane change maneuvers under various conditions.

 ## Features
 - **High-level Decision-making Using FSM for Active Obstacle Avoidance**: [FSM.py](/MPCCCBFFSM/high_level_control/FSM.py)